afondiel/computer-science-notebook/CONTRIBUTING.md

 # Guidelines

-The main idea behind this project is to an "hello world" documentation for anyone who want to start a career in Computer Science & Software Engineering.
+The main idea behind this project is to build a "hello world" documentation for anyone who want to start a career in Software Engineering & Computer Science sub-field.

 You can contribute in many ways :